EloiStree/2024_10_06_KaplaPlanksPack/README.md

 # 2024_10_06_KaplaPlanksPack
+Jus
-Jus tsome Kapla plank for mass destruction in Unity3D.
+t some Kapla plank for mass destruction in Unity3D.

+The official dimensions of a Kapla plank are:

+11.7 cm in length
+2.34 cm in width
+0.78 cm in thickness